spiral/docs/framework/modules.md

 ## Installing, Registering and Publishing your module
 Registering and publishing modules can be done using simple console commands 'register {module}' and 'publish {module}'.
 Commands will automatically resolve your module class by converting given name into namespace and added postfix "Module".

+> You can read about packing your module into composer package [here](https://getcomposer.org/doc/02-libraries.md).

-For example, if we created module class which are named like `Vendor\CoolModule`, we register such extension using following command:
+For example, we can create module class which are named `Vendor\CoolModule`, to register such extension we have to use following command:

 ```
 spiral register vendor/cool